Well, traveling with a ferry from Santorini to Mykonos is one of the most popular Greek island hopping routes.

 Its natural beauty!

 Exploring the wild natural beauty of Folegandros and its peaceful villages is a unique experience.
-Despite the island’s proximity to the very popular islands of Paros and Santorini, Folegandros remains untouched from mass tourism.
+Despite the island’s proximity to the very popular islands of Paros and Santorini, Folegandros remains untouched by mass tourism.
 Its villages still manage to retain their traditional character, with their traditional whitewashed white and blue houses.
 What’s more, at the traditional local taverns of the island, you can taste the yummiest homemade dishes!

-Truth is, Folegandros is the ideal destination for relaxation, hiking through wild hills and swimming in wonderful beaches.
+Truth is, Folegandros is the ideal destination for relaxation, hiking through wild hills, and swimming in wonderful beaches.
 Such beaches are Agali and Ambeli.